The Dilemma Between Data Transformations and Adversarial Robustness for Time Series Application Systems

-For this work, we selected the features that contributed 91.1\% of the variance in the data, resulting in a total of 11 features, as it is said to be the best hueristic to approximate the intrinsic dimension of a dataset \citep{van2009dimensionality}.
-Both of the feature selection techniques chose 9 overlapping techniques and aligns with expectations since 9 features contributed most of the relevant information, as shown in Figure \ref{fig:data-viz}.
-As a result, we expect their impact on data manifolds to be similar even with their varying heuristics for feature selection.
+For random forest selection, we set the feature importance measure threshold to be the mean of all importance values, as it is standard in practice \citep{golay2017unsupervised}.
+For low variance selection, the selected features contributed 91.1\% of the total variance in the data, as it is said to be the best heuristic to approximate the most significant information of a dataset \citep{van2009dimensionality}.
+Although random forest selection considers the relationship of features with the target variable and low variance selection does not, both techniques chose 9 overlapping features.
+Thus, we expect their impact on data manifolds to be similar even with their varying heuristics for feature selection.

-\paragraph{Trend extraction} Up-to-date works have focused on image recognition tasks concerning robustness, but time series data is also highly used in machine learning applications.
-As a result, we have analyzed the impact of data transformation techniques meant to extract trends in time series data, such as candlesticks \citep{chmielewski2015pattern} and exponential moving average \citep{klinker2011exponential}.
-These trend extraction techniques were selected as they are used in prediction tasks in areas such as the economics/financial markets \citep{naranjo2019fuzzy, cohen2020best}, the Internet of Things \citep{aleman2018using, braten2018towards}, and object tracking \citep{huang2019re}.
-Although not typical dimensionality reduction techniques, we argue that these techniques affect the data manifold by smoothing the trends, similarly to feature squeezing for image recognition \citep{xu2017feature}.
-These trend extraction techniques do so by artificially reducing the distance between temporally adjacent points that provide better estimation of their distance along the manifold \citep{rahimi2007learning}.
+\paragraph{Trend Extraction} Up-to-date works have focused on image recognition tasks concerning robustness, but time series data is also highly used in ML applications.
+As a result, we have analyzed the impact of data transformation techniques meant to extract trends in time series data, such as candlestick charting \cite{chmielewski2015pattern} and exponential moving average (EMA) \cite{klinker2011exponential}.